 Figure 3: Precursors and intermediates of ACT1 RNA splicing.
-Splicing of ACT1 pre-mRNA transcripts was monitored by RT-qPCR20.
+Splicing of ACT1 pre-mRNA transcripts was monitored by RT-qPCR16.
 The levels of ACT1 precursor (pre-mRNA), intermediate lariat-exon2 (Lariat) and spliced product (mRNA) are shown normalized against the level of ACT1 Exon2 and steady state levels of these RNAs. (a) Location of qPCR products on the ACT1 transcript.
-Schematic of the locations of the qPCR products used to assay the levels of precursors, intermediates and products of the splicing reaction of the ACT1 transcripts20.
+Schematic of the locations of the qPCR products used to assay the levels of precursors, intermediates and products of the splicing reaction of the ACT1 transcripts16.
 Exons are represented by boxes, intron as a line and the qPCR products as lines with diamonds at either end, the color matches those used in the graphs.
 The pre-mRNA PCR is specific for pre-mRNA and not any intermediates of splicing as this product crosses the branch point which is disrupted after the first step of splicing.
 Lariat PCR will detect the product of the first step of splicing and the excised lariat produced after the second.
 The mRNA PCR is specific for the product of splicing, mRNA.
 Results from the exon PCR (present in all precursors, intermediates and products, except the excised lariat) is not shown in the graphs as this was used to normalize the data and is therefore always equal to 1. (b) Continuous thiolabelling.
 The amount of pre-mRNA increases with time as 4tU is incorporated by transcription and, after a short delay, splicing converts it to lariat-exon2 intermediate and spliced products.
 The levels of these pre-mRNA and lariat species are detectable above background after as little as 15 s of growth with 4tU and reach a maximum after approximately 45 s of continuous labelling with 4tU, at which point their production is balanced by conversion to spliced mRNA and/or degradation.
 Values are normalized to their steady state (left-most point of the graph), and exon 2 levels to show their appearance and processing in comparison to transcription of exon 2.
-As RNA splicing of ACT1 is largely co-transcriptional4,21 spliced mRNA rapidly becomes the most abundant species, its level is similar to that of exon 2.
+As RNA splicing of ACT1 is largely co-transcriptional4,17 spliced mRNA rapidly becomes the most abundant species, its level is similar to that of exon 2.
 Standard error of three biological replicates, each assayed in triplicate. (c) Pulse/chase.
 Thiolation pulse of 25 seconds followed by chase with uridine.
 Compared to the steady state levels of these RNAs (left-most point), they are initially very abundant in the newly synthesized pool.
 The levels gradually decline as they are processed into mRNA (or degraded), approaching levels very similar to steady state levels by 5 min.
 Standard error of three biological replicates, each assayed in triplicate. (d) nsRNA and protein depletion.
-Splicing of ACT1 pre-mRNA transcripts monitored by RT-qPCR as a upon depletion of the Prp16 protein using the auxin degron system as described in Figure 2.
+Splicing of ACT1 pre-mRNA transcripts monitored by RT-qPCR as in panel (a) upon depletion of the Prp16 protein using the auxin degron system as described in Figure 2.
 The Prp16 protein levels are also displayed in the graph plotted against the second Y-axis as percentage of levels prior to auxin depletion.
-Prp16 is a vital component of the spliceosome, particularly important for the second step(a), after which lariats are degraded.
+Prp16 is a vital component of the spliceosome, particularly important for the second step of splicing shown in panel (a), after which lariats are degraded.
 When this step becomes limiting lariats accumulate initially.
 At later time points splicing fails completely, lariats are no longer produced and pre-mRNA levels rise.
 Error bars are standard error of three biological replicates, each assayed in triplicate.